Load Planning: Definition, Importance, Tips, and Beyond

 3. Resource allocation

 A load planner allocates and utilizes resources strategically to ensure a seamless flow of goods from origin to destination.
-They allocate delivery vehicles for each trip based on their specifications and payload capacity to maximize their utilization.
-They further factor in the current workload, delivery schedules, and vehicles’ availability to assign drivers and support staff accordingly.
+Using capacity load optimization software, they allocate delivery vehicles for each trip based on specifications and payload capacity to maximize utilization.
+They further factor in the current workload, delivery schedules, and vehicle availability to assign drivers and support staff accordingly.

 4. Coordination and communication